Chronic Kidney Disease Stage 3 – Symptoms, Diagnosis & Treatment

 Read MoreA CT scan creates detailed images of the internal structures and workings of your body using X-rays.
 A doctor might refer you for a CT scan to diagnose, identify or monitor the treatment of illnesses or injuries.
+As for CT scan results, medical reports are full of complex terminology that can be difficult to understand.
+This article will clarify some of the medical terms and abbreviations you might encounter in your CT scan report so you can be more prepared for conversations with your healthcare team.

 CT is short for computed tomography.
 Also known as a CAT scan, a CT scan uses a donut-shaped array to take multiple X-rays from many different angles, creating a 2D cross-sectional “slice” at one location within the body.
 These slices are then collected at multiple contiguous locations and combined digitally into a detailed 3D image.